MauroGentile/MauroGentile.github.io/_posts/2018-1-10-First_blog.md

-FOSTERING FUNDRISING: 86th ST (LINE:456 station) STUDY CASE From the fundraising list of stations, the 86th ST will be presented as case study.
+## CASE STUDY 2: Reaching potential contributors: 86th ST (LINE:456 station)
+From the fundraising list of stations, the 86th ST will be presented as case study.
 As shown in the below figure, also in this case the traffic is very dependent on day of the week and time of the day.